Now Available For Preorder

 CHARISSA PIZARRO, PSY.D.

-Dr. Pizarro has been awarded multiple awards for her work with children and families as well as her work in Social Justice.
+Dr. Pizarro has been awarded multiple awards for her work with children an families as well as her work in social justice.

 Financial: : Charissa Pizarro maintains a private practice.
 She receives a speaking honorarium from PESI, Inc.